vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 11. If someone managed to create a 14B nucleus, what would its fate be?
 Track the decay chain on Figure 15.4-indicating the type of decay at each step-until it reaches stability, and indicate how long each step is likely to take.
 12. A particular nuclide is found to have lost 3 neutrons and 1 proton after a decay chain.
 What combination of a and β decays could account for this result?
 13. How would you qualitatively describe the overall sense from Figure 15.8 in terms of where82 on the chart one is likely to see a

 78: Nitrogen is the principal constituent in Earth's atmosphere.

-79: ... and/or eating the animals that eat these plants The wording is long because without con- text, it's just math.
+79: ... and/or eating the animals that eat these plants

+The wording is long because without con- text, it's just math.
 The real learning is in the application of math to the world.

-80:
-...a factor of 6 different
+80:...a factor of 6 different
 81: ... as indicated by the orange lower-half of the corresponding box in Figure 15.4
 82: Region descriptions can include refer- ences to the mass range (e.g., low mass or high mass), above or below the stable elements (proton-rich or neutron-rich).